44. Buckinghamshire, Oxfordshire and Berkshire West

 Horton General Hospital in Banbury could see a reduced service put in place and the closure of 110 acute beds.

-Horton General Hospital's maternity will be downgraded from an obstetric to a midwife-led unit.
+The plan is for Horton General Hospital's maternity to be downgraded from an obstetric to a midwife-led unit.
+However, in March 2018 the Department of Health's Independent Reconfiguration Panel (IRP) recommended developing alternative options.

 ‘Efficiency savings’ will see a reduction in higher grade nurses and an increase in the use of healthcare assistants and physicians associates.
 Planned workforce increase will be 978, although the estimated increase needed is 4,526.